shm-unesp/ADELE/README.md

 __________________________________________________________________________________________________
 # Description

-The experimental setup used is presented in below.
-The structure monitored is formed by a clamped-free beam, that is constructed by gluing four thin beams of
-Lexan together, 2.4 mm x 24 mm x 240 mm each one, with the intention of emulating a damage propagation that is described further on.
-At the free boundary, two steel masses are affixed and interact with a magnet, generating a nonlinear behavior in the system response, even in the reference condition due to added magnetic potential.
+The experimental setup used is presented below.
+The structure monitored is formed by a clamped-free beam constructed by gluing four thin beams of Lexan together, 2.4 mm x 24 mm x 240 mm each one, to emulate a damage propagation that is described further on.
+Two steel masses are affixed at the free boundary and interact with a magnet, generating a nonlinear behavior in the system response, even in the reference condition due to added magnetic potential.

 <img src="setup.jpg " width="80%">